mjordan/islandora_workbench_docs/docs/workflows.md

 ```yaml
 ```

-The input CSV looks like this:
+The input CSV, which describes the theses, looks like this:

 ```csv
 [example to come]